webix-hub/gitbook-webix-jet/details/views.md

 where *small* is the name of the view module.

-the above code is works the same as this:
+The above code works the same as this:

 ```js
 this.getSubView("right").show("small");